 The advantages of data orchestration

-There are numerous advantages to data orchestration.
+Once you’ve established what is data orchestration about thenthe numerous advantages to it become more apparent.
 As data collection grows, it is the only solution for bridging the current gaps between the collection, storage, analysis, and use of data.
 While the best solution is to incorporate a data orchestration framework from the very beginning, the only viable solution for nearly all enterprises is to deploy a data orchestration platform.